Hummingtunes III: Calming Music Edition

 From the mountains of Taiwan, we trace a path some 11,000 km northwest across Eurasia to the seaside Basque town of San Sebastián, where French musician (and fellow bird-noticer) Colleen (née Cécile Schott) re-emerged from a six year hiatus to create The Weighing of the Heart.
 Colleen's music echoes in the deepest chambers of my heart & mind, and eventually I plan to articulate at length my connection to her work on my personal blog.
 For now, I will just say that her discography holds profound spiritual meaning for me, and The Weighing of the Heart helped me immensely with my own personal rebirth during a very challenging period of my life.

-Flying now 8,000 km southwestward across the Atlantic Ocean to Brazil, where pianist Fábio Caramuru initiated a dialogue between himself and his local birds/fauna with EcoMúsica.
-Not every track on this album is what I would call “calming” (some songs are quite off-kilter & downright spooky), but I find its overall atmosphere to be disarmingly grounding.
+Flying now over 9,000 km southeastward across Central America & the Gulf of Mexico to Brazil, where pianist Fábio Caramuru initiated a dialogue between himself and his local birds/fauna with EcoMúsica.
+Not every track on this album is what I would necessarily call “calming” (some songs are quite off-kilter & downright spooky), but I find its overall atmosphere to be disarmingly grounding.
 I love how rather than playing off of romantic notions of bird sounds (as classical music often does – which I do have a soft spot for), the songs really do sound like a dialogue – with each track leaving room for the 'guest species' unique characteristics to become just as much a part of the experience as Caramuru's music (I'm also a sucker for the album artwork hehe).

 About 17,000 km northwest of Caramuru's nature 'dialogues' lies Miyauchi Yuri's brook—a single track album which marks his first Bandcamp release.
 EcoMúsica was actually released by FLAU, the wonderful Japanese label which originally led to my discovery of Miyauchi's work (story of the connection here).
 Suffice it to say that I've been a cult fan of Miyauchi for many years now, and have since converted Kate as well.